was a cartoon series that ran on Fox

 - Karma Houdini: Derek rarely gets any punishment for doing these cruel stuff to Bobby (Like ditching him, saying false things to scare Bobby, insulting him, and etc.)

-- Kids Are Cruel: "Total Recess", "Karate Bobby", "The Smell of a Tattletale","Misery Loves Company", and "Rebel Without a Clue" are examples of how Kids in this show are sadistic towards the main character.
+- Kids Are Cruel: "Karate Bobby", "The Smell of a Tattletale","Misery Loves Company", and "Rebel Without a Clue" are prime examples.

 - Literal-Minded: Bobby.